India has reported more than 3 crore coronavirus cases till date

 Additional Read: Everything to know about COVID-19 Care

-Uncertain times require you to plan ahead and buying a health insurance policy during the pandemic addresses this.
-A policy can help you get treated or hospitalized due to urgent needs such as when there is a sudden drop in oxygen levels.
+Uncertain times require you to plan and buying a health insurance policy during the pandemic addresses this.
+A policy can help you get treated or hospitalized due to urgent needs, such as a sudden drop in oxygen levels.

 Medical expenses come without prior notice.
 This is the main reason to buy a health insurance policy.
 Comprehensive health insurance provides all-around coverage against all major diseases and helps reduce your medical bills.